-The Model Procedures for the Management of Land Contamination (CLR11) explains the investigation procedure when dealing with potentially contaminated land; it is recommended that a tiered approach be adopted.
+The Model Procedures for the Management of Land Contamination (CLR11) explains the risk assessment procedure when dealing with potentially contaminated land; it is recommended that a tiered approach be adopted and investigations should be undertaken in accordance with BS10175 (2011) Code of Practice for the Investigation of Potentially Contaminated Sites (available here).
 This flow chart outlines how this process interacts with the planning regime.